goofy2k/MIDI-sequencer/README.md

 Further investigations needed:

 1. which role can push data to the other one?
 We do not want to let the Audio board do polling!
-Read [this](https://embedded.fm/blog/ble-roles)
+Read [this](https://embedded.fm/blog/ble-roles) and [this](https://web.archive.org/web/20160930015609/http://projects.mbientlab.com:80/bluetooth-low-energy-basics/)
 2. how to show data transfer between server2 and client2?
 3. look for the option that is lightest for the audio board.